invoiceninja/invoiceninja.github.io/docs/user-guide/einvoicing.md

 title: "E Invoicing"
 sidebar_position: 8
 ---

-## Introduction
+E-invoicing is the practice of sending invoices as structured, machine-readable documents rather than PDFs or paper — so your customer's accounting system can ingest them directly without anyone retyping figures.
+Adoption is accelerating: many jurisdictions have moved, or are moving, to mandate it for B2B and B2G transactions, and the EU has signalled that all member states will be on a standard PEPPOL network implementation by 2030.

-e-invoicing is rapidly being adopted in many jurisdictions.
-Invoice Ninja has supported UBL format invoices for some time and now we also support a range of e-invoice formats including direct delivery of e-invoices over the PEPPOL network.
+Invoice Ninja has supported UBL-format invoices for some time, and now covers a range of e-invoice formats along with direct delivery over the PEPPOL network.
+Every supported standard can be downloaded straight from a regular invoice you create in Invoice Ninja — so enabling e-invoicing doesn't change how you invoice day-to-day, it only changes the shape of the document that goes out.

-All of the supported e-invoice standards can be downloaded directly after creating a standard invoice in Invoice Ninja.
-In some jurisdictions you are able to forward the e-invoice directly to your customer, however in some regions (ie, Italy) the invoice is sent through the government and then forwarded onto the customer.
-This introduces a number of complexities including both parties being registered with the government body (SDI for Italy).
-If you are in one of these jurisdictions, you will need to start the process (if you have not already) in acquiring a government routing ID.
+In some regions the invoice travels directly from you to your customer.
+In others — Italy is the obvious example — it has to be routed through a government clearinghouse (SDI in Italy's case), which then forwards it to the customer.
+If you're in one of those jurisdictions, both parties need to be registered with the relevant body, and you'll need to start the process of obtaining a government routing ID if you haven't already.

-## e-invoice standards
+## E-Invoice Standards

-The list of supported e-invoice formats include:
+The list of supported formats is:

 - [PEPPOL (Universal - Cross industry / border)](#peppol)
 - [ZUGFeRD - XRechung (Germany)](#zugferd)